anlepoly/supplementary_fixes/Readme.md

 - Run "output_data.py" to show statistical results in each project and output metrics to csv files
 - In "output_data.py", you can switch project in line 90.
 If the project has no sql file, you should set the variable "hasDB" to False.
 - The R code and metrics files are in the folder "csv_data":
-   "prediction.R" allows you to predict bug reopening with GLM, C5.0, ctree, cforest and randomForest;
+   "prediction.R" allows you to predict bug reopening with GLM, C5.0, ctree, cforest and randomForest (please set the random seed value before launching the script)
-   "chisq+fisher.R" allows you to check significance between single and multi reopening.
+   "chisq+fisher.R" allows you to check significance between single and multi reopening
 - If you analyse a new project, you should put its commit log file in the "commit_log" folder

 #Data format